rule

 Text 37-38

-Lifeless things nor living entities, demigod nor demon and the great serpents either may kill me; I must have no rivals, have the supremacy in battle and the rule over all embodied including the deities of all planets; mine must be the glory equal to yours and never may the powers acquired by yogic penance be defeated.'
+Neither lifeless things nor living entities, neither demigod or demon nor the great serpents may kill me.
+I must have no rivals, have the supremacy in battle and the rule over all embodied souls including the deities of all planets.
+My glory must equal yours and never may the powers I acquired by yogic penance be defeated.'

 Lifeless things nor living entities, demigod nor demon and the great serpents either may kill me; I must have no rivals, have the supremacy in battle and the rule over all embodied including the deities of all planets; mine must be the glory equal to yours and never may the powers acquired by yogîc penance be defeated.'
 (Vedabase)